Morehead City Broken Bones and Fractures Lawyer

 Contact Us Today

 Don’t let greedy insurance companies and reckless contractors and site owners get away with their negligence.
-If you or someone you know suffered a broken bone or fracture as a result of a construction site accident, call the Raleigh construction site accident lawyer of the Law Office of Sam Scudder today at (252) 222-0227 to discuss your case with a qualified legal professional, or start a chat here on our website.
+If you or someone you know suffered a broken bone or fracture as a result of a construction site accident, call the Morehead City construction site accident lawyer of the Law Office of Sam Scudder today at (252) 222-0227 to discuss your case with a qualified legal professional, or start a chat here on our website.